sburakoff-vertex/wholesale-girl/src/pages/about.md

 ---
-title: About Me
+title: About
-subtitle: This is a short page about my work.
+subtitle: Everything you need, nothing you don't.
+Cutting edge technology used in the right dose.
+Linux, Apache, MySQL, PHP - masters of that universe!
 img_path: images/aboutt.jpg
 menus:
   main: